Substellar object

 Substellar objects are cool enough to have water vapor in their atmosphere.
-Infrared spectroscopy can detect the distinctive color of water in gas giant size substellar objects, even if they are not in orbit about a star.
+Infrared spectroscopy can detect the distinctive color of water in gas giant size substellar objects, even if they are not in orbit around a star.

 Classification

 William Duncan MacMillan proposed in 1918 the classification of substellar objects into three categories based on their density and phase state: solid, transitional and dark (non-stellar) gaseous.
 Solid objects include Earth, smaller terrestrial planets and moons; with Uranus and Neptune (as well as later mini-Neptune and Super Earth planets) as transitional objects between solid and gaseous.
 Saturn, Jupiter and large gas giant planets are in a fully "gaseous" state.

 Substellar companion

-A substellar object may be a companion of a star, such as exoplanet or brown dwarf that is orbiting a star.
-Objects as low as 8–23 Jupiter masses have been called a substellar companion.
+A substellar object may be a companion of a star, such as an exoplanet or brown dwarf that is orbiting a star.
+Objects as low as 8–23 Jupiter masses have been called substellar companions.

-Objects orbiting a star are often called a planet below 13 Jupiter masses and a brown dwarf above that.
-Companions at that planet-brown dwarf borderline have been called Super-Jupiters, such around the star Kappa Andromedae.
-Nevertheless, objects as small as 8 Jupiter masses have been called a brown dwarf.
+Objects orbiting a star are often called planets below 13 Jupiter masses and brown dwarves above that.
+Companions at that planet-brown dwarf borderline have been called Super-Jupiters, such as that around the star Kappa Andromedae.
+Nevertheless, objects as small as 8 Jupiter masses have been called brown dwarfs.

-A substellar companion is thought to exist in the binary star system SDSS 1212.
-Substellar companions have been confirmed by analyzing astrometric data from Hipparcos.